Prometheus-X-association/edge-computing/docs/design-document.md

 BB.
 First, the ArtifactBuilder - Scheduler cooperation can be tested which integrates the previously defined component tests.
-Second, the Privacy Zone calculation process can be tested including the PrivacyZoneMgr, ConnectoEdge and EdgeAPI.
+Second, the Privacy Zone calculation process can be tested including the PrivacyZoneMgr, ConnectorEdge and EdgeAPI.
 And third, the overall workflow can be tested involving each component.

 Finally, the integration tests with external BBs and the core